bluz71/vim-mistfly-statusline/README.md

 `tabline` in addition to the `statusline`.
 By default `tabline` management will not be undertaken.

-If enabled, _mistfly statusline_ will render a simple numbered, and clickable, window-space layout in the `tabline`; note, no buffers will be displayed in the `tabline` since there are many plugins that already provide that capability.
+If enabled, _mistfly_ will render a simple numbered, and clickable, window-space layout in the `tabline`; note, no buffers will be displayed in the `tabline` since there are many plugins that already provide that capability.

-To enable _mistfly statusline_'s `tabline` support please add the following to your initialization file:
+To enable _mistfly_'s `tabline` support please add the following to your initialization file:

 ```viml
 " Vimscript initialization file